UKHomeOffice/docker-nginx-proxy/README.md

 * `SSL_PROTOCOLS` - Change the SSL protocols supported default only TLSv1.2
 * `HTTP_LISTEN_PORT` - Change the default inside the container from 10080.
 * `HTTPS_LISTEN_PORT` - Change the default inside the container from 10443.
-* `INTERNAL_LISTEN_PORT` - Change the default inside the container from 10418.
-Note: This is used for internal processing and is not available externally.
 * `ERROR_LOG_LEVEL` - The log level to use for nginx's `error_log` directive (default: 'error')

 ### Ports